antoniodeluca/dn2a/README.md

 ## Privacy Note ##

-*If you arrived to this page through the domain dn2a.org then Cloudflare (<a href="https://cloudflare.com">cloudflare.com</a>) has been involved in the request.
+*If you arrived to this page through the domain **dn2a.org** then Cloudflare (<a href="https://cloudflare.com">cloudflare.com</a>), where Name Servers are, has been involved in the request.
 You can find their privacy statement on their website while the GitHub privacy statement is available here on GitHub.*